aprilwebster/conversation-simple/README.md

     food items
     unhealthy food items

-These intents and entities help the system understand variations on user input.
+These intents and entities help the bot understand variations on user input.

 After asking the user what they ate (if a meal was consumed), the bot asks the user how they feel about it.
 Depending on the user's emotional tone, the bot provides different feedback.